huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_database_user.md

   Changing this parameter will create a new user.

 * `password` - (Required, String) Specifies the user password.
-  The assword content must meet the following conditions:
+  The password content must meet the following conditions:
   + `8` to `32` characters long.
   + Must contains uppercase and lowercase letters, digits, and at least one special character (`~!@#%^*-_=+?`).